twixraider81/exolang/README.md

 -------------
 I develop on a Debian system.
 In order to install the prerequisites there, it's suffice to do:

-apt-get install llvm llvm-dev libc++-dev libboost-all-dev libgc-dev gdb valgrind libunwind8-dev
+apt-get install llvm llvm-dev libc++-dev libboost-all-dev libgc-dev gdb valgrind libunwind8-dev libedit-dev swig ninja-build

 You will need atleast boost 1.54.
 Next call the bootstrap script:

-./bootstrap.sh or ( ./bootstrap.sh -vl -t 1 )
+./bootstrap.sh )

 This will to build the lemon parser generator, fetch the quex lexer in order to rebuild the lexer/parser code and download the waf build tool.
-The bootstrap script can also build a LLVM debug+asserts build under ./bin.
-To do that use bootstrap as follows.
+The bootstrap script can also build a LLVM under ./bin, do do that use bootstrap as follows.

-./bootstrap.sh -vl
+./bootstrap.sh -vkl
 - -c : force cleanup (delete downloaded folders)
 - -l : build llvm
-- -t : number of concurrent threads during compile time, defaults to number of available procs
 - -v : verbose, print what the script is doing
+- -k : keep, keep downloaded and temorary files

 Building
 --------